jquery/learn.jquery.com/page/jquery-ui/widget-factory/extending-widgets.md

 ### Creating Widget Extensions

 Creating widgets with the widget factory is done by passing the name of the widget and a prototype object to `$.widget()`.
-The following creates a "customWidget" widget in the "custom" namespace.
+The following creates a "superDialog" widget in the "custom" namespace.

 ```
-$.widget( "custom.customWidget", {} );
+$.widget( "custom.superDialog", {} );
 ```

 To allow for extension, `$.widget()` optionally accepts the constructor of a widget to use as a parent.
 When specifying a parent widget, pass it as the second argument - after the widget's name, and before the widget's prototype object.